 Hosted by Josh Clark and Charles W. “Chuck” Bryant, the Stuff You Should Know podcast has been consistently ranked in the Top 10 on iTunes since its debut in 2008.

-Animations / Illustrations
+Animations & Illustrations in Podcasts

 One way to make your podcast more dynamic is to create an animation to accompany the audio content.
 Adding a visual aid keeps listeners’ attention on the screen.
 This method is typically used for video podcast trailers rather than full-length episodes, as animating a full-length podcast can incur heavy costs.